lingui/js-lingui/website/docs/tutorials/react-patterns.md

 ## Translations outside React components

-Another common pattern is when you need to access translations outside React components.
+Sometimes, you may need to access translations outside React components, which is another common pattern.
 You can use [`t`](/docs/ref/macro.md#t) macro outside React context as usual:

 ```jsx
 import { t } from "@lingui/macro";